duecredit/duecredit/README.rst

 Interaction
 -----------

-In default duecredit should not impact any running computation, but with easy switch (e.g. via exporting environment variable DUECREDIT_ENABLE=1) upon exit (or via an explicit call) it would provide a list of references collected for the runtime.
+By default, duecredit should not have any notable impact on any computation, but with easy switch (e.g. via exporting environment variable DUECREDIT_ENABLE=1) upon exit (or via an explicit call) it should collect any related references at runtime and export such a list of references.

 Interface
 ---------

-Interface should be minimalistic, so it should be possible to provide a tiny stub for people to add to their code in case when the full mighty duecredit is N/A.
+Interface should be minimalistic, so it should be possible to provide a small stub for projects to add to their code in case when the full mighty duecredit is N/A.